-This Article Of Reducing Monthly Student Loan Debt Was UDATED On October 15th, 2018
+This Article Of Reducing Monthly Student Loan Debt Was UPDATED And PUBLISHED On March 30th, 2020

 - Reducing monthly student loan payment can significantly reduce monthly debt to income ratio